gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     | Default ``speed`` is 1.
     | ``radius`` values are 4 to 800 (in cm)
     | Default ``radius`` is 25 (in cm).
-    | The turning radius is approximate only, and is automatically calculated using 8.5 cm as the distance between the 2 wheels.

 | ``left()`` and ``left(1, 25)`` and ``left(speed=1, radius=25)`` all set the speed to 1 with radius 25cm.